yhagio/tutorialedge.net/content/compsci/sorting/bubble-sort-in-python.md

 ---
 author: Elliot Forbes
-date: 2017-11-15T18:10:37Z
+date: 2017-11-15T18:10:37.000+00:00
-desc:
-  In This Tutorial we look at how you can implement the Bubble Sorting Algorithm in Python
+desc: In This Tutorial we look at how you can implement the Bubble Sorting Algorithm in Python
 series: compsci
 image: logo.svg
 tags:
 - python
 - compsci
-title: Implementing The Bubble Sort in Python
+title: Implementing The Bubble Sort Algorithm in Python
 twitter: https://twitter.com/Elliot_F

 ---
 > **Note -** This tutorial was built on top of Python 3.6

 In this tutorial we are going to be taking a quick look at the bubble sort